vigdora100/react-components/v2/packages/button/src/ButtonGroupContainer.example.md

 The `ButtonGroup` component by itself is a simple, presentation component without any selection logic.
-For real-world usages it should be used with the `SelectionContainer` in `@zendeskgarden/react-selection`.
+For real-world usages it should be used with the `ButtonGroupContainer` component`.
 This container applies the necessary logic and accessibility props.
 It can be used as a controlled and un-controlled container.

 ```jsx
 const SelectionContainer = Garden.Selection.SelectionContainer;